crs4/AtlantaNet/README.md

     - `--img` path to the input equirectangular image.
     - `--output_dir` path to the directory to dump .json results (Optional: default = results/).
     - `--visualize` optional for visualizing textured 3D model (Optional: default = True).

+NB.
+Since the network output is an image mask and probabilities are not necessary, the final Sigmoid operation is replaced in this script by a simpler threshold operation.

 ## Acknowledgement
+- This work has received funding from Sardinian Regional Authorities under projects VIGECLAB, AMAC, and TDM (POR FESR 2014-2020).
+We also acknowledge the contribution of the European Union’s H2020 research and innovation programme under grant agreements 813170 (EVOCATION).
+- The available is intended as a demo to complement the publication, while the full source code remains the property of CRS4.
-- This implementation leverages on parts of the HorizonNet code release (https://github.com/sunset1995/HorizonNet) .
+- This demo implementation leverages on parts of the HorizonNet code release (https://github.com/sunset1995/HorizonNet) .
 We thank authors of HorizonNet for their great work and repo.
 - Thanks [Yu-hsuan Yeh](https://github.com/Yeh-yu-hsuan) for helping us fixing several issues on this release.

 ## Citation